arojoMRI/MRI-Timesheet/Vacation/Vacation_tracker.md

 Sick Day Selection:

-Select the type of sick day (e.g., AM, PM, FULL) from the dropdown menu.
+Select the type of sick day (e.g., half or, FULL) from the dropdown menu.
 Submit:

 Click the "Submit" button to record your sick day.